Lecrapouille/WebSiteGenerator/README.md

   finishing with the `dnl` token.
 I add some shell commands in the Makefile to kill them.

-* Be sure m4x files are coded in iso-latin-1 but not UTF-8, Emacs
-  script will not correctly convert accents.
+* Be sure m4x files are coded in iso-latin-1 but not UTF-8 else Emacs script will not correctly convert accents.
+For example in Emacs type `M-x set-buffer-file-coding-system`.

 * Beware of the punctuation mark ',' which can conflicting with m4 parameter separator.
 You have to replace your comma by `[,]` or add